Main Content

 Changes During Travel

-If a country or region is placed on the high-risk or elevated-risk list during travel, our International Safety and Security team will assess the risks of remaining in country and the risks of departure.
+If a country or location is placed on the high-risk or elevated-risk list while you're there, our International Safety and Security team will assess the risks of remaining in the location and the risks of departure.
 Typically, this risk assessment will involve a review of available information from a variety of news sources, in consultation with U.S. State Department officials, safety and security partners and/or other private security consultants, the Office of the General Counsel, and any Harvard affiliates with knowledge of the situation on the ground.